Iloilo River

-The Iloilo River is an estuary river located in the province of Iloilo, in Western Visayas, Philippines.
-The river starts in Oton at the Batiano estuary, then traverses through the Iloilo City districts of Lapuz, La Paz, Mandurriao, Molo, Arevalo and the City Proper, before emptying into the Iloilo Strait.
+The Iloilo River is an estuarine river located in the southeastern part of the province of Iloilo, in Western Visayas, Philippines.
+The river starts in Oton at the Batiano estuary, then traverses through the Iloilo City districts of Arevalo, Molo, Mandurriao, La Paz, Lapuz, and the City Proper, before emptying into the Iloilo Strait.

 As an estuary, the river level fluctuates with the tides.
 This flow brings in nutrients from the sea, which makes the Iloilo River a nursery for fish species such as bangus and tilapia.
 The banks of the river are home to 22 of the country's 35 mangrove species, as well as the rare metapenaeus insolitus.

 Wharf

-Iloilo River wharf, including Muelle Loney in the Iloilo City Proper, is a natural harbor which made it a preferred port of call for ships seeking protection from strong winds and tropical monsoons.
+Iloilo River wharf, including Muelle Loney Street in the Iloilo City Proper, is a natural harbor which made it a preferred port of call for ships seeking protection from strong winds and tropical monsoons.
 It serves as port for inter island ferries that travel from Iloilo City to Bacolod on Negros and to Guimaras.
 It is also a drop-off point for fishing vessels that bring in their catch from the sea to be delivered to markets all over Iloilo.